 How do I get assessed for community care services?

-Under the NHS and Community Care Act 1990, any person who appears to need community care services – including anyone with known mental or physical health problems – has the right to have their needs assessed by their local authority.
+Any person who appears to need community care services – including anyone with known mental or physical health problems – has the right to have their needs assessed by their local authority, as do their carers.

 The first step is a community care assessment, which is usually arranged by the local authority's social services department.